openstack-archive/wsme/doc/functions.rst

         # ...
         return data

-Of course this code will only be used if no error occur.
+Of course this code will only be used if no error occurs.

-In case the function needs to change the status code on a per-request base, it can return a :class:`wsme.Response` object, that allow to override the status
+In case the function needs to change the status code on a per-request basis, it can return a :class:`wsme.Response` object, allowing it to override the status
 code:

 .. code-block:: python